bufbuild/buf-examples/managed-mode/README.md

 # Managed mode

 This example shows Buf's [managed mode][managed] in practice.
 Managed mode is a configuration option that you can set in your [`buf.gen.yaml`][buf-gen-yaml] configuration file.
-If you set `enabled` to `true`, it instructs the [`buf` CLI][repo] to use an opinionated set of values for each of `protoc`'s natively supported languages, such as Go, Java, and C#.
+If you set `enabled` to `true`, it instructs the [`buf` CLI][repo] to use an opinionated set of values for each of `protoc`'s file options for natively supported languages, such as Go, Java, and C#.
 These options are written on the fly into your Protobuf sources so that you don't need to include them in your `.proto` files directly.

 To generate code stubs from the Protobuf sources in [`acme/weather/v1`](./acme/weather/v1):